Aberration (film): Plot

 An oddball animal biologist local field researcher named Marshall Clarke (Simon Bossell) is investigating the disappearance of local wildlife, and stumbles upon an unidentified slimy residue.
 Meanwhile, a woman named Amy Harding (Pamela Gidley) moves into her old cabin in the woods of Langdon, where she spent her family holidays as a child, along with her cat, Frankie, a large sum of money, and all of the personal belongings.
 While attempting to make the cabin habitable, Amy realises that a moist substance has spoiled a piece of cake she is about to eat and fears she may have mice.
 Outside, she meets Mr. Peterson (Norman Forsey), looking for his dog Florence, which was killed by an unseen creature, he tells her to get out of Langdon.

 She goes to the general store owned by Mrs. Miller (Helen Moulder), and asks her for some mouse traps, but she says that they are out of stock and instead tries some insect repellent.
 Back at the cabin, she discovers that Frankie's bowl is empty, and she gives him canned food.
 As she takes a bath, the lights goes out and she goes to her shed to check the generator.
 While there, slimy residue falls into her hair.
 Amy returns to the general store where Mrs. Miller loans her a poison sprayer.
 There, she meets Marshall and explains her situation, who drives her back to the cabin when her own car breaks down.
 As they get back to the cabin, they search the kitchen and something bites Amy's hand.
 Marshall discovers the remains of Amy's cat Frankie on the bathroom floor during the search.
 They finally kill one of the lizard-like creatures, which Marshall reveals to be a mutant gecko that can spit blinding venom to paralyze its prey.
 They attempt to leave in the middle of a snow storm and drive away before crashing.

 They eventually approach Mr. Peterson's cabin and find that, it too, has been infested by the creatures as they devour his body.
 Amy blows up Mr. Peterson's cabin, and in the process, his truck, too.
 They now have no other alternative but to take refuge in Amy's cabin until the storm passes.
-As they fight for their lives, Marshall is attacked and blinded by the poisonous venom of one the lizards, while Amy sacrifices her goldfish by a drowning lizard, only to discover that the creatures are amphibious, forcing her to electrocute it by throwing a lamp into the fishtank.
+As they fight for their lives, Marshall is attacked and blinded by the poisonous venom of one the lizards, while Amy sacrifices her goldfish by drowning a lizard, only to discover that the creatures are amphibious, forcing her to electrocute it by throwing a lamp into the fishtank.
 She then completely destroys the remaining eggs in the attic.